wahlby-lab/TMA-studies/README.md

 ## Explanation and video tutorials

-We have designed an example for setting up your own TissUUmaps.
-The videos also comment on the general aspects of the design of TissUUmaps.
 For insight on the usage of the code see the following sections.
 This is not an end-to-end software but rather a collection of scripts that require a basic setup of data.
 We include inside this project some libraries, like [Alpha-AMD](https://github.com/MIDA-group/py_alpha_amd_release) for registration and our utility functions to deal with DZI tiled images and perform unmixing and other preprocessing operations.
 We also provide 2 DZI pyramids if you want to try out this code.
 See the data section.
+We have created explanatory videos.
+You can see out video abstract and 3 videos showing different aspects of running the code and observing the results.

+If you want to try this and have a similar question, don't hesitate to contact us at the [Bioimage informatics national facility at SciLifLab (Sweden)](https://www.scilifelab.se/facilities/bioimage-informatics/)

 <table>
     <tr>